 After successfully completing the Postgraduate Diploma with Professional Registration (Adult) you may, at a later stage, top up your qualification by transferring to the MNursing programme and underte a 60 credit service improvement project.
 If you do decide to top up to the MSc, the fees for this additional element of study will need to be paid either by you or your employer.

 Aspiring to make a valuable contribution to modern healthcare, you will be caring and compassionate and committed to making a real difference to people’s lives.

-You will normally possess a 2:1 honours degree in a health related subject and GCSEs in Maths, English and Science (grade A*-C).
+You will normally possess a 2:1 honours degree in a health related subject and GCSEs in Maths, English Language and Science (grade A*-C).
 You will normally be able to demonstrate 600 hours of healthcare related experience.
 This may include experience of healthcare support work, voluntary work overseas, befriending older people and charity work (e.g. with Age UK, Shelter, St Johns Ambulance).

 A full list of acceptable health related subjects and healthcare related experience can be found on our website.
 Additional subjects and experiences will be reviewed on an individual basis.

 You will need to apply via UCAS for this programme.

 You will also need to complete an NMC/APL skills map (MS Word , 41kb) to evidence learning from your health related experience inline with current university and NMC policy.